3raxton/trump/README.md

 # What places are mapped within the image of Trump?
 The places that are mapped are: Trump's face, the tip of Trump's right index finger, and the flag on Trump's suit.

+# Why this repo / project archived?
+This repo is archived because it is only to show my basic understading of HTML.
+Take a look at the code if you'd like!